sdnds-tw/awesome-sdn/README.md

 # Operating System
 - [PicOS](http://www.pica8.com/products/picos) - A SDN OS for white box switches Layer-2/3 feature set with support for OpenFlow, OVSDB, and other protocols.
+- [OpenNetworkLinux](https://opennetlinux.org) - A Linux distribution for "bare metal" switches, that is, network forwarding devices built from commodity components.

 # Software Switch